akihirao/At_Reseq/README.md

 ...
 Pipe.14.Annotation.sh
 ```
-A full list of all identified mutations is output to the current folder as "M2.mutations.full.list.csv"
+A list of all mutations identified is provided as [M2.mutations.full.list.csv](https://github.com/akihirao/At_Reseq/blob/main/M2.mutations.full.list.csv)

 ## Filtering parameters
-The called raw variants by gatk VariantFiltration in Pipe10
+The called raw variants by gatk VariantFiltration in Pipe 10

 ###
 * Common for filtering out: Depth ＜ 10x, Depth > 200x, GenotypeQuality < 20